 3. LEARN and adjust on the run.
 Learn what’s working and not working through execution.
 And adjust your plan based on this learning.
 Build in a feedback lop so you get real time information on how well plan expectations are being achieved.

 Get comfortable with the fact that your future is uncertain.
 Get comfortable with imprecision.
 With a bit of vagueness.
 With the fact that you CAN iterate yourself to success if you pay attention to your results and learn from them.

-EXECUTION-DRIVEN Planning is what is needed to distinguish yourself from the competitive Herd.
-Take the step.
+EXECUTION-DRIVEN planning is what is needed to distinguish yourself from the competitive Herd.

 February 14, 2011